SEND Local Offer

 Children with additional needs may attend extra visits to their chosen school, to alleviate anxiety and build familiar.

-Year 6 children with additional needs are discussed with the Secondary school SENCO.
+Year 6 children with additional needs are discussed with the Secondary school SENDCO.
 Key professional reports and IEPs will transfer on with you.